ibm-cloud-architecture/refarch-kc/docs/analysis2microsvcs.md

 With this approach orders-query-ms becomes a CQRS  query service with internal state updated from the event backbone, and an order tracking API

 #### Voyages Aggregate
+For Voyages we will need a voyages-command-ms which will maintain a list of all voyages and their current state.
+In any given run of the demonstration we will work with a fixed set of voyages - effectively the schedule for the container fleet - so there is no need for an API t create additional voyages.
+The voyage definition will be read from file when the build is initializing.
+We expect this voyage data to be well formed:
+* each voyage has a container ship in the fleet allocated to make the voyage
+* the voyages assigned to any one ship are properly "chained".
+For the sequence of voyages assigned to any one container ship, the destination port of the nth voyage is always the start port of the (n+1)th voyage

+The states of a yoyage are:
+*  SCHEDULED   - in this state it can accept order bookings, knows how much free space is available for additional bookings, and knows the orderIDs of each shipment already booked on the voyage
+*  IN_PROGRESS -  in this state it includes a manifest  a list of the orderIDs and containerIDs on board the ship
+*  COMPLETED    - a voyage in the completed state supports tracing continers, may know which containers in the voyage were spoiled etc

+It will be helpful for the voyage-command-ms to include a query service to lookup voyages with a particular source port and destination port in a particular time windaw.
+This will help process booking request event but does not need to be an external API hence there is no strong argument for realizing this as a separate CQRS query service.

+#### Containers Aggregate
+For Containers we will need we will use a containers-command-ms to maintain a list of defined containerIDs and track the state of each container.
+A fixed set of valid container IDs will be initialized at demonstrtaion start time.
+As noted previously we will assume this to be enough for all requested orders to be assigned a container without availability issues.
+Since the collection of containers is fixed the component will not need a cmmand API

+The state of a container managed in the cmtainer-command-ms is whether that container is currently allocated for use in a shipment order or not.

+We will be modelling and performing streaming analytics on temperature inside a (refrigerated) container.
+Hence there will be a separate services performing this streaming analytics and simulation:  container-streaming-svc.

+#### Fleet/Ships Aggregate

+For Ships we wil have a monolithic fleet simulation service providing continuous simulation of ship position for each ship and modelling of ship events.
+This service will include a UI to enable viewing the positions and states of the ships.
+It may have a separate UI to control the overall demonstration.
+There is no requirement for any separate microservice maintining additional information on ship state.